gardener/documentation/website/documentation/guides/security-and-compliance/kubernetes-hardening/_index.md

 ## Kubernetes Clusters Security Requirements

-[DISA Kubernetes STIG version 1 release 10](https://cyber.trackr.live/stig/Kubernetes/1/10) contains 93 rules overall. **Only the following 18 rules, however, apply to you as a Gardener Stakeholder/Cluster Admin**.
+[DISA Kubernetes STIG version 1 release 10](https://cyber.trackr.live/stig/Kubernetes/1/10) contains 93 rules overall. **Only the following rules, however, apply to you**.
 Some of them are secure-by-default, so your responsibility is to make sure that they are not changed.
-The requirements are grouped logically for your convenience:
+For your convenience, the requirements are grouped logically and per role:

 ## Rules Relevant for Cluster Admins